robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-1-ect-video-and-module-introduction.md

 We all know teachers who are great at fostering good behaviour.
 Pupils seem to like them, to work hard in their lessons.
 Perhaps you can remember a favorite teacher who neither you nor your classmates would mess around for.
-It's tempting to think that this is down to individual character traits, that good behaviour management is just something that teachers can just do.
+It’s tempting to think that this is down to individual character traits, that good behaviour management is just something that teachers can just do.
 But in fact, helping pupils to behave in a way that will support them to learn is something that all teachers can learn